ana-pagnoncelli/Scheduler/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+This is a list things you need to use the software and how to install them.

 - node v17.8.0
   ```sh